TahaAslani/reliability_diagram/README.md

 PyTorch (only if the raw inputs are provided, not the probabilities)

 ## How to run:
-The code can be executed with the prediction probabilities, or with raw inputs of the model.
+The code can be executed with the prediction probabilities, or with raw outputs of the model.

 ### Run with the probabilities
 ```